XRPLF/xrpl-dev-portal/content/concepts/consensus-network/federated-sidechains.md

 ---
 # Federated Sidechains

-_Federated Sidechains are available as an Engineering Preview and can be used to develop and test using `rippled` 1.8.0.
-It is not yet available as an [amendment](amendments.html) to the XRP Ledger protocol.
-A `Federated Sidechains` amendment :not_enabled: may be included in a future XRP Ledger release after additional testing and validation of the Engineering Preview build._
+_Federated Sidechains are available as an Engineering Preview and can be used to develop and test using `rippled` 1.8.0._

 A sidechain is an independent ledger with its own consensus algorithm and transaction types and rules.
 It acts as its own blockchain.
 Federation enables value in the form of XRP and other tokens (IOUs) to move efficiently between a sidechain and the XRP Ledger mainchain (Devnet, Testnet, or Mainnet).
 Federated sidechains operate without compromising the impressive speed, efficiency, and throughput of the public Mainnet.